Bordeaux Blend

 Argentina's signature.
 High-altitude Mendoza Malbec.
 Inky, full-bodied with rich cassis, plum, chocolate, peppery spice.
 Firm tannins with fruit-forward modern style.

-Wine blending lets winemakers balance flavors: one grape might provide acidity, another adds body, a third brings aromatics.
+Wine blending lets winemakers balance flavors: one grape provides acidity, another adds body, a third brings aromatics.
 Bordeaux's genius was Cabernet Sauvignon's structure + Merlot's softness.
 GSM's brilliance is Grenache fruitiness + Syrah spice + Mourvèdre depth.

 Crisp, briny whites with zesty acidity complement ocean-fresh flavors.
 Muscadet's citrusy character balances saltiness.
 Champagne's bubbles cleanse the palate.